How Alice Cooper Toned It Down for the ‘Welcome to My Nightmare’ Tour

 In 1975, Alice Cooper went from being rock's most dangerous band to being a sanitized, vaudeville-meets-horror-films icon with the release of Welcome to My Nightmare, the first solo album singer Vincent Furnier issued as Alice Cooper after taking the name of his former group.

-He supported the new album with an ambitious tour that was specifically designed to introduce a more mainstream-friendly Alice Cooper persona to the masses, forgoing some of the gorier, edgier aspects of past live productions for a slick, almost cartoonish show that was produced, directed and choreographed by David Winters, who had previously choreographed films starring Elvis Presley and Ann-Margret.
+He supported the new album with an ambitious tour that kicked off on March 21, 1975 at Wings Stadium in Kalamazoo, Mich..
+These dates were specifically designed to introduce a more mainstream-friendly Alice Cooper persona to the masses.
+That meant forgoing some of the gorier, edgier aspects of past live productions for a slick, almost cartoonish show.
+It was produced, directed and choreographed by David Winters, who had previously choreographed films starring Elvis Presley and Ann-Margret.